Alvi09/Ezoic-Intern-Summer-2022-Project/README.md

    - Use a framework like React instead of Python's socket implementation

  - If I had more time
-   - Fix current bug issues:
-     - Disconnection message isn't shown properly on exit on exception
-     - Client1 has to enter their username first before Client2 can do anything
    - Implement /kick function
      - Tried but there's a few bugs so didn't end up pushing
    - Implement possibly a /ban
    - Implement unique usernames
+   - Implement a way to store users and their passwords
    - Figure out why timestamps were inaccurate using multiple sockets.
      - Client2 ends up exceeding Client1's timestamp even though Client1 started first
+   - Fix current bug issues:
+     - Disconnection message isn't shown properly on exit on exception
+     - Client1 has to enter their username first before Client2 can do anything